 The trustee determined the initial prices of the securities shown under "Portfolio of Investments" as described above at the close of regular trading on the New York Stock Exchange on the business day before the date of this prospectus.
-On the first day units are sold, the trustee will value the securities as of the close of regular trading on the New York Stock Exchange or the time the registration statement filed with the Securities and Exchange Commission becomes effective, if later.
+On the first day units are sold, the trustee will value the securities as of the close of regular trading on the

+New York Stock Exchange or the time the registration statement filed with the Securities and Exchange Commission becomes effective, if later.

 ORGANIZATION COSTS.
 During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating the trust.
-These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the portfolio consultant's security selection fee (if applicable), any one-time license fee (if applicable), the initial fees and expenses of the trustee and the initial audit.
+These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the initial fees and expenses of the trustee and the initial audit.
 The trust will sell securities to reimburse the sponsor for these costs at the end of the initial offering period or after six months, if earlier.
 The value of the units will decline when the trust pays these costs.